software-students-fall2024/0-git-workflow-practice-yeshnii/README.md

     <br>
     I also found the article’s exploration of the the API economy interesting since I’ve utilized API’s like Google Maps API and OpenAI in past side projects.
 I like using API since it gives regular people access to immensely powerful technologies, and lets them experiment with them.
 Furthermore, I am curious to learn more about how the API Economy will create a drive towards more event-driven architecture.
 I also think it is interesting that websites/applications are going to have to be Mobile First.
 I am curious to find out how this changes design when most languages & resources were originally built to support traffic from laptops rather than small mobile devices.
 <br>

+### Wenli Shi's commit on this work:
+<br>The article emphasizes the rise of low code/no code platforms.
+As someone aspiring to be a software engineer, the author has mixed feelings about coding becoming more accessible since it could reduce the demand for software engineers.
+However, the trend is also exciting because it enables younger people to create websites and apps more easily.<br>